 Below are some additional questions and answers concerning some particular features of the HX400V.

-What type of imaging sensor is used in the HX400V?
+What type of imaging sensor is used in the Sony HX400V?

 The camera is build around a BSI-CMOS (Backside Illuminated Complementary Metal–Oxide–Semiconductor) sensor.